So here we are with only a couple of weeks left of the school holidays (less for some of you) – how did that happen so fast?!

 Harry Potter Water Bottles

 These Harry Potter 700ml Water Bottles are perfect for any Harry Potter fan.
 Made from plastic, the fronts feature the crest of your chosen house: Gryffindor, Slytherin, Hufflepuff or Ravenclaw.
 The reverse shows the Harry Potter logo.
 The screw top lid, carry handle and flip straw make it an ideal water bottle to hold or hang whilst on the go.
-Take the magic with you to school! £8.99 in store or online here.

 So there you have it… some great tips, ideas and products to get the new school year started with success!